 Avoid extended periods of continuous tasks (such as typing or pipetting) by taking short breaks (~2 min) or performing other tasks (maximum of 30 minutes continuous computer use/repetitive lab task at any time).

-UCLA Health System offers a free break reminder software that remind you to take breaks and monitors how much you use your keyboard and mouse:
+Consider a break reminder software that reminds you to take breaks and monitors how much you use your keyboard and mouse: